-(1) Nonorganically produced, untreated seeds and planting stock may be used to produce an organic crop when an equivalent organically produced variety is not commercially available:

-Except, That, organically produced seed must be used for the production of edible sprouts;

-(2) Nonorganically produced seeds and planting stock that have been treated with a substance included on the National List of synthetic substances allowed for use in organic crop production may be used to produce an organic crop when an equivalent organically produced or untreated variety is not commercially available;

-(3) Nonorganically produced annual seedlings may be used to produce an organic crop when a temporary variance has been granted in accordance with §205.290(a)(2);

-(4) Nonorganically produced planting stock to be used to produce a perennial crop may be sold, labeled, or represented as organically produced only after the planting stock has been maintained under a system of organic management for a period of no less than 1 year; and

-(5) Seeds, annual seedlings, and planting stock treated with prohibited substances may be used to produce an organic crop when the application of the materials is a requirement of Federal or State phytosanitary regulations.
+- (1) Nonorganically produced, untreated seeds and planting stock may be used to produce an organic crop when an equivalent organically produced variety is not commercially available: - Except, That, organically produced seed must be used for the production of edible sprouts; - (2) Nonorganically produced seeds and planting stock that have been treated with a substance included on the National List of synthetic substances allowed for use in organic crop production may be used to produce an organic crop when an equivalent organically produced or untreated variety is not commercially available; - (3) Nonorganically produced annual seedlings may be used to produce an organic crop when a temporary variance has been granted in accordance with §205.290(a)(2); - (4) Nonorganically produced planting stock to be used to produce a perennial crop may be sold, labeled, or represented as organically produced only after the planting stock has been maintained under a system of organic management for a period of no less than 1 year; and - (5) Seeds, annual seedlings, and planting stock treated with prohibited substances may be used to produce an organic crop when the application of the materials is a requirement of Federal or State phytosanitary regulations.

-There is, therefore, no excuse for using plants that have been treated with prohibited substances.
+There is, therefore, no plausible justification for using plants that have been treated with prohibited substances.
 This includes, for example, plants grown in fumigated soil or from seeds treated with neonicotinoid pesticides.

 Perennials grown as annuals should be treated as perennials in the first year of growth, which would prohibit growers from selling the products of non-organically produced plants as organic and would promote the use of organically grown plants.
 Regardless of whether perennials grown as annuals are treated as annual planting stock, as proposed, or as perennial stock as we would prefer, they must be held subject to commercial availability standards, and produced without prohibited substances.
 Therefore, for example, organic strawberry growers should never be allowed to sell as organic strawberries grown in soil fumigated with prohibited substances.
+Therefore, Section 4.1.2 of the guidance should state, "4.1.2 Certified operations may use non-organic seed and planting stock only if equivalent organically-produced varieties of organic seeds and planting stock are not commercially available, and the conventional replacement variety can be documented as being produced without the use of Excluded Methods and prohibited materials."
+(Underlined language added to CS proposed language.)

-The guidance should follow the 2005 NOSB recommendation on commercial availability of seed and plants.
+The guidance should follow the 2005 NOSB recommendation on commercial availability of seeds and plants.

 We support the proposal for amending the current guidance, which says, "The following considerations could be acceptable justifications for sourcing nonorganic seeds and planting stock."
 It then details form, quality, and quantity considerations.
 There is a significant difference between the CS approach and that of the guidance.
 The NOSB recommendation would require justification based on these attributes, offering a definition of equivalence as a basis of the justification, while the guidance makes these attributes permissible reasons for using non-organic sources.
-We support the CS suggestions for an improved national database would simplify the search.
+We support the CS suggestions for an improved national database that would simplify the search.
 Even without such a database, sources like OMRI, ATTRA, and the certification agency should also be consulted.